The first thing you’ll find on DroidVPN’s page is this claim: “a simple and easy to use VPN.” Today, we’re going to show you if that’s true or not.

 If you want the short conclusion, just don’t bother with DroidVPN, especially if you’re on Windows—the client doesn’t work!

 Their website is highly lacking and looks like it was thrown together in seconds.
+They even have ads on the site.
 There’s a serious lack of information, no knowledge base, no live support, and it’s just plain buggy.

 Their Windows client flat out refused to work for us.
 We couldn’t connect to any free servers and there’s no kill switch.
 The UI is extremely simple and primitive.
 We don’t know what encryption is being used, and DroidVPN uses its own undocumented tunneling protocol which could either be amazing or full of security flaws.